-Manuscript received May 5, 2005; revised June 6, 2006; accepted December 28, 2006.
-The associate editor coordinating the review of this paper and approving it for publication was K. K. Leung.
 Preliminary and partial versions of this paper have been presented in the 1st IEEE Conference on Sensor and Ad Hoc Communications and Networks (SECON'04) [31] and in the 8th IFIP-TC6 Conference on Personal Wireless Communications (PWC'03) [30].

-G. Zussman is with the Communications and Networking Research Group, Massachusetts Institute of Technology, Cambridge, MA 02139 (e-mail: gilz@mit.edu).
+Laboratory for Information and Decision Systems, Massachusetts Institute of Technology, Cambridge, MA 02139, gilz@mit.edu.

-A. Segall is with the Department of Electrical Engineering, Technion-Israel Institute of Technology, Haifa 32000, Israel (e-mail: segall@ee.technion.ac.il).
+\Dept. of Electrical Engineering, Technion-Israel Institute of Technology, Haifa 32000, Israel, segall@ee.technion.ac.il.

-U. Yechiali is with the Department of Statistics and Operations Research, School of Mathematical Sciences, Tel Aviv University, Tel Aviv 69978, Israel (e-mail: uriy@post.tau.ac.il).
+Dept. of Statistics and Operations Research, School of Mathematical Sciences, Tel Aviv University, Tel Aviv 69978, Israel, uriy@post.tau.ac.il.